 Another user agreed, “The movie was really good.”

 One user commented, “Yup.
 This is it.
-And I definitely didn't expect it, either.
+And I definitely didn’t expect it, either.
 Then the YouTube channels I follow started talking about how it was their favorite movie of 2022 and went way harder than it ever needed to.
 I finally saw it, and … dang.
 Just go see it, folks.
 Seriously.
-It's amazing.
-My father, who really does not like animated films at all, said it was ‘Pretty darn good.
-My butt will be in a theater seat if possible for the next movie from that Bad Guys team because they are killing it!”
+It’s amazing.
+My father, who really does not like animated films at all, said it was ‘Pretty d**n good.
+My b**t will be in a theater seat, if possible, for the next movie from that Bad Guys team because they are killing it!”

 Another user shared, “My kids made me watch this a couple of days ago.
 We were originally going to see it in theaters, but we all got sick and didn't make it.
 They ended up watching it at a friend's house, and when they got home, they forced me to sit down and watch it with them, lol.
 At first, I didn't have high expectations, but by the end of it, I was blown away by how good it was.”